flutter/flutter-intellij/src/io/flutter/run/README.md

-# Debugger Package Overiew
+# Debugger Architecture Overiew

-## `flutter-intellij/src`
+## Packages:

 ### `io.flutter.run`

 * `FlutterAppState` - a `RunProfileState` that puts together and starts Flutter command-line processes.
-* `FlutterAppStateBase` - abstract base class for `FlutterAppState` (appears to be copied from `DartCommandLineRunningState` -- TODO: consider consolidating into `FlutterAppState`).
+* `FlutterAppStateBase` - abstract base class for `FlutterAppState` (appears to be copied from `DartCommandLineRunningState`)
+   * TODO: consider consolidating into `FlutterAppState`
-* `FlutterRunConfiguration` - creates
+* `FlutterRunConfiguration` - creates:
   * `FlutterRunnerParameters`
   * `FlutterConfigurationEditorForm`
   * `FlutterAppState`
 * `FlutterDebugProcess` -  subclass of `DartVmServiceDebugProcessZ` that registers UI actions corresponding to the current launch configuration (run vs. debug).
-* `FlutterRunConfigurationBase` - abstract base class for `FlutterRunConfiguration` (appears to be copied from `DartRunConfigurationBase` -- TODO: consider consolidating into `FlutterRunConfiguration`).
+* `FlutterRunConfigurationBase` - abstract base class for `FlutterRunConfiguration` (appears to be copied from `DartRunConfigurationBase`).
+  * TODO: consider consolidating into `FlutterRunConfiguration`
 * `FlutterRunConfigurationProducer` - creates `FlutterRunConfiguration` based on context (e.g.,
   active file).
 * `FlutterRunConfigurationType` - singleton that determines if Flutter run configurations are appropriate for a given project and creates
   * `FlutterConfigurationFactory`
   * template `FlutterRunConfiguration`s
 * `FlutterRunner` -